ShaneGowland/JavaRa/README.md

 *This is the development branch.
 Features here may be incomplete or unsuitable for general use.*

-Windows application to simplify the process of updating, removing or deploying the Oracle Java Runtime Environment.
+JavaRa is Windows application to simplify the process of updating, removing or deploying the Oracle Java Runtime Environment.

 Pre-compiled builds can be downloaded at http://singularlabs.com/software/javara/